-Once enabling the Compute Engine API completes, you will do most of the work from the Google Cloud Shell, a command line environment running in the Cloud.
-This Debian-based virtual machine is loaded with all the development tools you'll need (
+After you finish enabling the Compute Engine API, you will do most of the work with Cloud Shell, which allows you to manage your infrastructure and applications from the command-line in any browser.
+The Debian-based VM is loaded with all the development tools that you'll need (

-You can pick and choose different zones too.
-Learn more about zones in Regions & Zones documentation.
+You can pick and choose different zones, too.
+For more information, see Regions & Zones.

-Notice there are only firewall rules created for the Default Network.
+Notice that there are only firewall rules created for the default network.

-We need to create firewall rules for our existing Compute instances in order to SSH into them since we did not specify any firewall rules when creating
+You need to create firewall rules for your existing Compute Engine instances to ssh into them given that you did not specify any firewall rules when creating

 Add the following specifications: